Summary

 • Genetic factors [1], [2]

-So when the conditions are right, Candida may take the opportunity to overgrow, build up an army, and have fun teasing immune cells.
+When the conditions are right, Candida may overgrow, build up an army, and have fun teasing immune cells.
 This leads to a lot of inflammation.

 And voila, you have a yeast infection.